The Lizzie McGuire Movie: Soundtrack

+Home media

+The film was released on DVD and VHS on August 12, 2003.
+The video sold 2,90 million copies earning a profit of over 50.5 million dollars.
+It is also included on Disney's streaming service, Disney+.

-Canceled sequel
+Cancelled sequel

-Following the film, there were plans to continue the Lizzie McGuire series, one of which included a planned sequel film.
-Nothing came to this due to creative differences with Duff and Disney.
-In August 2019, it was announced that Lizzie McGuire to be entering production for Disney+, with Duff reprising her role and Minsky returning as showrunner.
-Lamberg, Thomas, Todd and Carradine will also return to the series in their original roles.
-The series began production in association with Disney Channel, but entered a hiatus after Minsky's departure and did not resume, being officially canceled in December 2020.
+Following the release of the film, there were plans to continue the Lizzie McGuire series, one of which included a planned sequel film.
+This was ultimately shelved due to creative differences with Duff and Disney.
+In August 2019, it was announced that a Lizzie McGuire revival would be entering production for Disney+, with Duff reprising her role and Minsky returning as showrunner.
+Lamberg, Thomas, Todd and Carradine would also return to the series in their original roles.
+The series began production in association with Disney Channel, but entered a hiatus after Minsky's departure and did not resume.
+It was later cancelled in December 2020.